-Search for a Physician Resident Job
+Researching a Residency Physician Job

-Forecasts as far as what the patient load is gonna be, perhaps the practice is expanding and opening a new office, but they’re not going to open it for a year.
-I guess what I’m saying is, employers know that they’d have a need for a physician, but sometimes, it’s not for a couple years down the line.
+Forecasts as far as the patient load will be, perhaps the practice is expanding and opening a new office.
+But they’re not going to open it for a year.
+I guess I’m saying that employers know that they’d have a need for a physician.
+But sometimes, it’s not for a couple of years.
 That’s why an employer will start looking immediately for a position that’s not immediately available.
-Once they get out there and they kind of see some candidates, and even if that candidate has two years left in training, it’s not uncommon for them to offer them a position and have them sign an employment contract.
-One benefit of looking early is just simply getting in before someone else takes the position.
-And so the earlier that you look at the position, the more likely you’d have a chance to get it, if that makes sense.
+Once they get out there and see some candidates, even if that candidate has two years left in training.
+It’s not uncommon for them to offer them a position and make them sign an employment contract.
+One benefit of looking early is simply getting in before someone else takes the part.
+So the earlier you look at the job, the more likely you’ll have a chance to get it.
+If that makes sense.

 - When Should a Physician in Fellowship Start Looking for a Job?